EmptyEch0/EmptyEch0/README.md

 </div>

 > If any card above shows a broken image, it's the shared stats API hitting its rate limit — refresh the page in a minute or two and it'll render.
+A `cache_seconds` parameter has been added above to reduce how often that happens.

 ---